Nirbhayr/DAV_project/README.md

 The data can be viewed here- https://www.kaggle.com/c/aptos2019-blindness-detection/overview

 There are 3 folders
-1. Final results folder includes all screenshots and plots generated for the project
+1. Final results folder includes all plots generated for the trained model.
-2. Train includes the actual training file in python(ipynb)
+2. Train includes the actual training file in python(ipynb).
 3. The others folders include relevant papers and references used for the successful completion of the project.